 Autumn is the perfect time of year to visit Warsaw.
-It’s a time when there are lots of events and restaurants serve special dishes inspired by seasonal ingredients.
+It’s a time when restaurants serve special dishes inspired by seasonal ingredients.
 Visit the Polish capital at this time of year and discover the richness of Polish traditions.
 Check out what’s waiting for you in Warsaw this autumn.

 Poland’s golden autumn